-If you’re looking for a quality international school in Dallas, Texas, you’ve come to the right place.
+If you’re looking for a quality international schools in Dallas, Texas, you’ve come to the right place.
 There are several options in North Dallas, East Dallas, West Texas, and other surrounding neighbourhoods.
 Each offers an educational experience like no other.
 But how do you choose the right one?
 Here are some tips:

 If you are moving to North Texas with your family, there are plenty of international schools in the area.
 If your child is undergoing the relocation process, you may be wondering what kinds of options are available.
 In addition to local schools, you can also consider private international schools.